corourke/Gigmanagerfigmamake/src/docs/DATABASE.md

 - Each first-class entity owned by the tenant has `organization_id` for RLS and filtering
 - Gigs are shared (participated in) by multiple organizations so there is no 'owning' organization
-- Kit assignments are scoped to organizations via `organization_id` in `gig_kit_assignments`
 - Organizations are editable only by their Admin members (via `OrganizationMember` with `Admin` role)
 - Gigs link to organizations via `gig_participants` with a `role` using OrganizationType enum values

-- Tenant organizations can attach private notes/tags (scoped to the creating organization) to any organization via `org_annotations`
-- Primary contact information for organizations is stored as organization-private data in `org_annotations`

 - All Notes fields store Markdown-formatted text
 - Gig status transitions recorded in `gig_status_history` for auditability